REFER A PATIENT - Please click here for details.

 There is no test for Lipoedema, this is a clinical assessment and diagnosis based on the history and examination.
 Even experienced doctors managing swollen legs such as vascular surgeons and phlebologists may miss the condition, particularly in the subtler or earlier forms.

-Our head office is located in Miami on the Gold Coast with weekly consultations available Gold Coast and in Brisbane.
+Our head office is located in Miami on the Gold Coast with regular consultations also available in Brisbane, Toowoomba and Mackay.

 Patients who wish to see our doctors in person at one of the above locations, must complete the first steps in the Lipoedema Management Pathway before a face-to-face consultation can be booked.
-This includes participating in the Group Zoom Information Session and a one-on-one telehealth call with the doctor.
+This includes participating in the Group Zoom Call and a one-on-one telehealth call with the doctor.

 You can read more about our Lipoedema Management Pathway here